 Real-life example: GPT4 with MoE

 - Sparse activation: In traditional dense models, all parameters contribute to every prediction.
 With MoE, only a few experts are active for any given input, therefore reducing computational costs.
-For example, if GPT-4 has 1,000 experts, the router may activate only 10 for a particular input.

 - Dynamic routing: A learned routing mechanism decides which experts to activate based on the input.
 This allows the model to adaptively use its capacity for different types of tasks or contexts.

-- Increased capacity with efficiency: MoE allows GPT-4 to scale up to trillions of parameters without proportionally increasing computational demands, as only a small fraction of the model is active during any single computation.
+- Increased capacity with efficiency: MoE allows LLMs to scale up to trillions of parameters without proportionally increasing computational demands, as only a small fraction of the model is active during any single computation.

-7. Feature re-engineering
+8. Feature re-engineering

 Feature re-engineering of an algorithm is the process of improving the algorithm’s features in order to make it more efficient and effective.
 This can be done by modifying the algorithm’s structure or by tweaking its parameters.

-Real-life example: Deepmind
+Real-life example: DeepMind

 Google DeepMind made significant improvements to its AI models by optimizing their architecture and re-engineering various components for better performance.
 For example, the Gemini model was built with a multimodal architecture, enabling it to handle tasks across text, audio, and images more effectively.